Can dogs eat rice?

 A bit about rice

-Over 3.5B people rely on rice to provide 20% or more of the daily caloric intake.
-In poor and developing nations, that amount skyrockets to over 50% of their daily intake.
+Over 3.5B people rely on rice for 20% or more of their daily caloric intake.
+That amount in poor and developing nations skyrockets to over 50% of their daily intake.

 Although white rice carries far fewer nutritional benefits, other types of rice (covered below) are packed with nutrients to keep you and your dog healthy and fit.